 All proposed comment resolutions (other than “Accepted” or “Noted”) need to be considered by the originator.

+The originator shall decide whether to withdraw the proposed decision sheet or prepare a revised draft taking into account comments received.

-If the originator agrees that a revised Draft DS, taking into account the comments received, is necessary, then the originator shall provide the Secretariat with a revised draft DS for reposting and circulation for comment according to item 2 above, (unless the revision is considered minor).
+If the originator agrees that a revised Draft DS, taking into account the comments received, is necessary, then the originator shall provide the Secretariat with a revised draft DS for reposting and circulation for comment according to item 2 above (unless the revision is considered minor).

-Where, after two cycles, the parties commenting still do not accept the draft, the ExTAG Chairman shall decide on the course of action which maybe any of the following:
+Where, after two cycles, the parties commenting still do not accept the draft, the ExTAG Chairman (in consultation with the originator) shall decide on the course of action which maybe any of the following:

-a) Draft DS shall be put on the agenda of the next ExTAG meeting; or
+a) Draft DS shall be put on the agenda of the next ExTAG meeting;

-b) Draft DS shall proceed for publication but also listed for discussion at the next ExTAG meeting
+b) Draft DS shall proceed for publication but also listed for discussion at the next ExTAG meeting;

+c) Draft DS shall be withdrawn and instead referred to the appropriate TC31 committee or working group (for example, if the consensus is that the DS introduces new requirements).
+This action will also be noted on the agenda of the next ExTAG Meeting;

+d) Draft DS shall be withdrawn and instead referred to the appropriate ExTAG or ExMC working group.
+This action will also be noted on the agenda of the next ExTAG Meeting; or

+e) Draft DS may be withdrawn entirely, for example in case of widespread opposition to the proposed answer.
+In order to record the position of the ExTAG, an INF document shall be issued and posted to the ExTAG Decision List, indicating that the draft DS was withdrawn, and including a short summary of the ExTAG’s position.

-If the originator does not agree with the comments or proposed changes, from the commentator(s) then the matter is referred to the ExTAG Chairman who will determine the course of action, usually to refer the Draft DS and comments to the next ExTAG meeting.
+If the originator does not agree with the comments or proposed changes from the commentator(s), then the matter is referred to the ExTAG Chairman who will determine the course of action, usually to refer the Draft DS and comments to the next ExTAG meeting.